- Tuesday 8 October 2019

 Active Projects mean a Project that is receiving funding according to the terms of the original Funding Agreement, or has any carryover funds approved by the ARC, or an approved variation to the Project’s end date.
 Therefore if a project has carried forward any funding and the end date has changed, the NEW end date determines an active project.
 Active projects can be viewed via the applicants RMS profile by selecting Person Profile > Current ARC Projects> end date.

-The new term Active Project Assessment Date (the date on which Active Project eligibility will be considered), has been introduced into the Definitions, and referenced at subsections A6.1 and A6.2.
-This is a scheme-specific date that nominates the date when Project and Proposal limit eligibility is assessed by the ARC.
+The Active Project Assessment Date (the date on which Active Project eligibility will be considered), is a scheme-specific date that nominates the date when Project and Application limit eligibility is assessed by the ARC.

 The ARC will calculate active projects as at the closing time of submission of Proposals (and may calculate this rule again as other scheme rounds’ announcements are made and End of Year Reports are submitted.